CNinnovation/TypeScript/Tools/Lab05.md

 });
 ```

-7. Correct the directories for the Typescript source files, create and correct the direcories for the JavaScript output
-8. Update the default task to perform the new task
+4. Update the default task to perform the new task

 ```javascript
 gulp.task('default', [ 'tsc' ]);